itsjordanmuller/50-in-50-html-css-javascript/README.md

 <summary><h3>📦 Installation Guide</h3></summary><blockquote>

 <details open>
-<summary><h4>⬇️ How to Download/Clone the Repository</h4></summary><blockquote>
+<summary><h4>⬇️ Download/Clone This Repo</h4></summary><blockquote>

 Below you will find various methods that are available to download/clone this repository.
 I personally prefer to use the `Clone with SSH` option most of the time.
-Alternatively, `Download ZIP File` can be a quick and easy way to simply download the files without a terminal or git.
+Alternatively, `Download ZIP File` can be a quick and easy way to simply download the files without a terminal or Git.

 Feel free to use whichever option you are most comfortable & familiar with.